-The Safety and Sustainability Committee oversees, monitors and reviews the Company's practices and governance in the area of sustainability, environment, climate change, social performance and human rights and security.
-The charter for the Committee is available on the Company's website: https://www.newcrest.com/about-newcrest/corporate-governance.
+The Safety and Sustainability Committee oversees, monitors and reviews the Company's practices and governance in the area of sustainability, environment, climate change, occupational health and hygiene, social performance and human rights and security.
+The charter for the Committee is available on the Company's website: www.newcrest.com/about-newcrest/corporate-governance.